trueadm/ripple/website/docs/guide/reactivity.md

 const [children, count, rest] = trackSplit(props, ['children', 'count']);
 ```

 When working with component props, destructuring is often useful — both for direct use as variables and for collecting remaining properties into a `rest` object (which can be named arbitrarily).
 If destructuring happens in the component argument, e.g. `component Child({ children, value, ...rest })`, Ripple automatically links variable access to the original props — for example, `value` is compiled to `props.value`, preserving reactivity.
 However, destructuring inside the component body, e.g. `const { children, value, ...rest } = props`, does not preserve reactivity due to various edge cases.
-To ensure destructured variables remain reactive in this case, use the `trackSlit` function.
+To ensure destructured variables remain reactive in this case, use the `trackSplit` function.

 A full example utilizing various Ripple constructs demonstrates the `split` option usage: